BildungBegabung/emile/Projekt/Illich.md

 Illichs Wirken und Denken deckt sich in großen Teilen mit dem von Rousseau.
 Beide begreifen das jeweils gegenwärtige Gesellschaftssystem als eine Form der Unterdrückung des eigentlichen Menschseins.
 >‘‘‘I’ precisely because of you, by allowing me to love you, give me the possibility to be co-relative to you, to be dysymmetrically proportionate to you.
-I see, therefore, in love, hope, and charity the crowning of the proportional nature. of creation in the full, old sense of that term’’ (https://www.youtube.com/watch?v=vQLWAafp020)
+I see, therefore, in love, hope, and charity the crowning of the proportional nature of creation in the full, old sense of that term’’ (https://www.youtube.com/watch?v=vQLWAafp020)

 Beide romantisieren den vormodernen Menschen.